BACKGROUND:

 The Line Construction Policy establishes the guidelines necessary to provide a reliable supply of electrical power to all residential and commercial customers within the Fort Payne Improvement Authority’s (FPIA) service area.
 This policy is established to ensure fair and equal consideration to anyone requesting service regardless of age, race, sex, national origin, or religious beliefs.
 The code requirements of the National Electric Safety Code (NESC) and the National Electric Code (NEC) shall be followed as applicable for all construction.

-SINGLE PHASE OVERHEAD CONSTRUCTION SERVICES:
+SINGLE PHASE NON-COMMERCIAL OVERHEAD CONSTRUCTION SERVICES:

-FPIA will extend single phase, overhead, service to all customers at the request of the homeowner, builder, contractor, or store manager only after the appropriate deposits and applications have been completed at the business office.
-For permanent structures, FPIA will furnish the first 500 feet of primary lines and poles at no cost to the customer.
-Additional poles and lines will be charged to the customer at the current cost to FPIA per pole and per foot of wire and, if blasting or rock drilling is required, an additional cost per pole as determined by FPIA will be charged.
-For temporary structures, FPIA will furnish the first 500 feet of primary line but will charge to the customer at FPIA’s cost for any other cost associated with the installation.
-FPIA will furnish an adequate single-phase transformer and metering equipment at no charge to the customer.
+FPIA will extend single phase, overhead, service to all non-commercial customers at the request of the homeowner, builder, contractor, or store manager only after the appropriate deposits and applications have been completed at the business office.
+For permanent structures, FPIA will furnish the first 250 feet of primary lines and poles at no cost to the customer.
+Additional requirements necessary to provide electrical service beyond 250’, including all materials and labor and overheads, will be charged to the customer.
+If any rock drilling is required, including in the first 250’, an additional cost per hole will be charged to the customer.
+For temporary structures, FPIA will charge the customer at FPIA’s cost for any cost associated with the installation.
+FPIA will provide standard metering equipment at no charge to the customer.
+The full cost of any transformer-rated metering will be paid by the customer.
+The cost difference in any transformer requirements that is greater than the current cost of a 25 kVA pad mounted transformer will charged to the customer.
 FPIA will furnish 150 feet of secondary wire per installation.
 Additional lengths of secondary wire will be charged to the customer at FPIA’s cost per foot of wire.
-Payment of any construction charges must be arranged in advance and be paid in full within 30 days after receiving permanent electric service.
+Payment of any charges must be arranged in advance with the billing office.
+No service will be provided until the arrangements for payment are made with the billing office.

-UNDERGROUND CONSTRUCTION CHARGES:
+UNDERGROUND NON-COMMERCIAL CONSTRUCTION CHARGES:

 LINE LOCATIONS:

 A representative of FPIA will be responsible for locating all line extensions and marking these extensions on the property.
 Customers in dispute of a line location have three working days to contest the line with the General Manager or the Line Supervisor.
 Any line changes or modifications after these three days will be charged back to the builder or customer.
 Lines crossing private property will require a signed easement form filed with the business office prior to receiving electrical service.
 Private landowners should furnish a legal description to FPIA for inclusion in the easement form.
-Easements over additional property needed for service will be obtained by both the landowner and FPIA.
+Easements over additional property needed for service will be obtained by the landowner.
 FPIA will not pay for any easement required on the distribution system.

-SUBDIVISION, MOBILE HOME PARKS, OR COMMERCIAL CUSTOMERS:
+SUBDIVISION, MOBILE HOME PARKS, RV SITES, APPARTMENT COMPLEX, OR COMMERCIALCUSTOMERS:

 The business office must approve these arrangements.